Tree embeddings and nonuniqueness in site percolation: Embedded Trees

 There exists $v_{01}\in V$ such that \begin{itemize} \item $v_{01}$ is adjacent to $v_0$; and \item $v_0,v_{00},v_{01}$ share a face on the left of the walk $\pi_0$. \end{itemize} Similarly, there exist $v_{10},v_{1,\frac{1}{2}}\in V$ such that \begin{itemize} \item both $v_{10}$ and $v_{1,\frac{1}{2}}$ are adjacent to $v_1$; and \item $v_1,v_{1,\frac{1}{2}},v_{11}$ share a face on the right of the walk $\pi_1$; and \item $v_1,v_{10},v_{1,\frac{1}{2}}$ share a face; moving along $v_{10},v_1,v_{1,\frac{1}{2}}$ in order, the face is on the right. \end{itemize} Note that $v_{01}\neq v$ and $v_{10}\neq v$, $v_{1,\frac{1}{2}}\neq v$ since each vertex in $G$ has degree at least 7.

 Starting from $v_0,v_{01}$, construct a walk

 Starting from $v_1,v_{10}$, construct a walk

-Assume that \begin{itemize} \item moving along $v_{00},v_{0},v_{01}$ in order, the face shared by $v_{00},v_{0},v_{01}$ is on the right; and \item moving along $v_{1,\frac{1}{2}},v_{1},v_{11}$ in order, the face shared by these vertices is on the right; and \item moving along the walk $\pi_{01}$ starting from $v_0$, at each vertex $v_{01^k}$ ($k\geq 1$), there are exactly 3 incident faces on the left of $\pi_{01}$; and \item moving along the walk $\pi_{10}$ starting from $v$, at each vertex $v_{10^k}$ ($k\geq 1$), there are exactly 3 incident faces on the right of $\pi_{10}$. \end{itemize} By Corollary \ref{l49}, both walks are infinite and self-avoiding.
+Assume that \begin{itemize} \item moving along $v_{00},v_{0},v_{01}$ in order, the face shared by $v_{00},v_{0},v_{01}$ is on the right; and \item moving along the walk $\pi_{01}$ starting from $v_0$, at each vertex $v_{01^k}$ ($k\geq 1$), there are exactly 3 incident faces on the left of $\pi_{01}$; and \item moving along the walk $\pi_{10}$ starting from $v$, at each vertex $v_{10^k}$ ($k\geq 1$), there are exactly 3 incident faces on the right of $\pi_{10}$. \end{itemize} By Corollary \ref{l49}, both walks are infinite and self-avoiding.
 Furthermore, let

 By Corollary \ref{l49}, $\tilde{\pi}_{01}$ is self-avoiding.